Observability & Telemetry Manual

 });

-Attach numeric metrics to spans for dashboards and analysis:
+Attach numeric metrics to spans to populate dashboards and trigger alerts.

 njira.trace.endSpan(spanId, {